AndySomogyi/sbmlsolver/wrappers/SWIGPython/doc/stability.rst

      \vdots & \ddots & \vdots \\ \dfrac{\partial F_m}{\partial S_1} & \cdots & \dfrac{\partial F_m}{\partial S_n}
      \end{bmatrix}

-where :math:`F_i` is the ith differential equation.
+where :math:`F_i` is the ith differential equation and :math:`S_i` the ith floating species.
 From roadRunner it is easy to obtain the Jacobian matrix using the command::

    Jac = rr.getFullJacobian()